Overrided/Fb2.Document/Readme.md

 `Fb2Node` base class provides additional `Attributes` access and modifications methods.

-### Querying Content API

-This section briefly describes few ways to build queries with corresponding examples.
+Some queries like `fb2Container.Content.Where(n => n is Fb2Paragraph)` or `fb2Node.Attributes.ContainsKey(...)` are pre-baked into library to simplify data access.

 For full list of properties for accessing document structural parts see [Fb2Document.Properties](#Fb2Document-Properties).

 For full list of methods for querying the model's content, see [Fb2Container.Methods](#Fb2Container-Methods).

+### Querying Content API

+This section briefly describes few ways to build queries to `Fb2Container`'s inner nodes.

+Examples below demonstrate few simple scenarios:

 ### Query Fb2Container `Content`

-Some queries like `fb2Container.Content.Where(n => n is Fb2Paragraph)` are pre-baked into library to simplify data access.

 1) Finding all `Image` nodes in given `Paragraph` container node: